 The article deadline for articles is January 15th for the upcoming Summer Solstice issue, although we are happy to accept articles well before that deadline.
 Please submit articles in .doc, .docx, or .rtf format to email@example.com.
 After you have submitted your work, you can expect a response on the status of your article within three weeks’ time.

-By submitting your work to Trilithon you are giving non-exclusive print and digital rights for the Ancient Order of Druids in America to publish your article (or portions thereof) in Trilithon or on its website.
+By submitting your work to Trilithon you are giving non-exclusive print and digital rights to the Ancient Order of Druids in America to publish your article (or portions thereof) in Trilithon or on its website.
 You retain the copyright to your work beyond granting AODA these rights.
 Thus, after publication, you can also publish your work in any other places (books, blogs, etc).

-Trilithon is published yearly on the Alban Hefin, the Summer Solstice.
-Articles for the yearly publication are due by January 1st.
+Trilithon is published yearly at the Fall Equinox.
+Articles for the yearly publication are due by January 15th.
 Authors are free to submit anytime in the year; if your article is accepted, it will be held until our next yearly publication.

 Author Contact Information